The Missouri Compromise of 1820 was an effort by Congress to defuse political rivalries and maintain the balance of power between the North and South.

-By the simultaneous admission of Michigan and Arkansas in 1836 and Iowa and Florida in 1845, the numerical equality of the free and slave states continued.
+With the simultaneous admission of Michigan and Arkansas in 1836 and Iowa and Florida in 1845, the numerical equality of the free and slave states continued.
 But, the request for annexation of Texas brought the embers of Northern discontent, which had smoldered since the days of the Missouri contest, again to a white heat.
-Texas claimed a country over which she had never established jurisdiction and its boundaries were still in dispute with the Mexican Republic.
-It was well understood that to annex Texas, with her boundaries in dispute, that war with Mexico was inevitable.
+Texas claimed a country over which she had never established jurisdiction, and its boundaries were still disputed with the Mexican Republic.
+It was well understood that to annex Texas, with her boundaries in dispute, war with Mexico was inevitable.
 Further, it was no secret that the whole project was in the interest of slavery.
 Nevertheless, the annexation was completed on March 2, 1845.

-After a long and bitter discussion, the Kansas-Nebraska Act repealed the Missouri Compromise and opened up the territories of Kansas and Nebraska, and allowed the settlers to determine by vote whether the states would be free or slaveholding.
-The act was signed by President Pierce on May 30, 1854.
+After a long and bitter discussion, the Kansas-Nebraska Act repealed the Missouri Compromise, opened up Kansas and Nebraska territories, and allowed the settlers to determine by vote whether the states would be free or slaveholding.
+President Pierce signed the act on May 30, 1854.

-Southerners and pro-slavery men, especially from Missouri soon flooded Kansas with the goal of voting in slavery.
+Southerners and pro-slavery men, mainly from Missouri, soon flooded Kansas intending to vote in slavery.
 Alternatively, abolitionists and Emigrant Aid Societies came from the north to ensure the state would reject slavery.
-For the next seven years, an internal civil war would be fought in Kansas over the issue, resulting in the territory earning the nickname of “Bleeding Kansas” as the death toll rose.
-Eventually, the anti-slavery settlers outnumbered pro-slavery settlers and on January 29, 1861, just before the start of the Civil War, Kansas was admitted to the Union as a free state.
+For the next seven years, an internal civil war would be fought in Kansas over the issue, resulting in the territory earning the nickname “Bleeding Kansas” as the death toll rose.
+Eventually, the anti-slavery settlers outnumbered pro-slavery settlers, and on January 29, 1861, just before the Civil War, Kansas was admitted to the Union as a free state.

 Compiled by Kathy Alexander/Legends of Kansas, updated February 2023.